mx0c/RSA-Implementation-in-Python/README.md

 # RSA-Implementation-in-Python
-This is a simple implementation of the RSA Algorithm in Python.
+This is a simple but slow implementation of the RSA Algorithm in Python.
-I made this for Studying purposes.
+I made this for Studying purposes in my 2nd Semester.